You can search Discovery our catalogue to find records from The National Archives and over 2,500 archives across the UK.

 Church of England Record Centre, 15 Galleywall Road, Bermondsey, London SE16 3PB

-Froebel Archive for Childhood Studies, Froebel College, University of Surrey Roehampton, Roehampton Lane, London SW15 5PJ
+Froebel Archive for Childhood Studies, University of Roehampton Archives and Special Collections, Roehampton Lane, London SW15 5SZ

 The Froebel Society was founded in 1874 to promote kindergarten education, the Education Institute followed in 1892.
 Holds records relating to the Society including material on child development and infant education.